StrikingLoo/strikingloo.github.io/_posts/2019-04-14-vim-basics.md

 Once you’re confident moving through a file one character or line at a time, try pressing a number (any number, it could have many digits) before moving.
 You’ll jump as many times as the number you entered.

-This is a very powerful concept in Vim: Repetition.
+This is a powerful concept in Vim: Repetition.
 Have you ever found yourself editing a text file and doing the same thing over and over?
-Especially something very mundane, like deleting quotes and replacing them with commas?
+Especially something mundane, like deleting quotes and replacing them with commas?
 Vim’s got you covered: Just do the thing once, and press . to repeat it.
 Enter a number and press . again if you want to repeat it as many times.

 ### Edition